Harmonica-Men/Astro-Quiz/README.md

 How much do you know about the Universe?

-This little quiz is designed to give you the answer to that be multiple choise.
-The main goal is to test your knownlegde about astromical subjects.
+This little quiz is designed to give you the answer to that question.
+The main goal is to test your knowledge about astronomical subjects.
-For demonstration propose this quiz is limited to seven question.
+For demonstration purposes, this quiz is limited to seven questions.
-Regardless of the difficult level of the questions, the audiences of different ages can be targeted.
+Regardless of the difficulty level of the questions, the audiences of different ages can be targeted.

 ## Intro